PredatorCZ/Spike/README.md

 Main focus of this library is: Class/Enum RTTI and RTTR, SIMD classes like Vector and Matrix4x4, stream helpers, uni module.\
 It also contains logging services, algorhitms, data types, muti-threading queue classes, extensions for other libraries and many more.

+Library is made for C++11 standard and it's compilable under Clang 3.5+, GCC 5+, MSVC 2015+.

 ## Main modules

 ### RTTI/RTTR (Run Time Type Introspection/Reflection)